datamllab/awesome-fairness-in-ai/README.md

 If you want to contribute to this list, feel free to pull a request.
 Also you can contact [Mengnan Du](http://people.tamu.edu/~dumengnan/) from the [Data Lab](http://faculty.cs.tamu.edu/xiahu/) at Texas A&M University through email: dumengnan@tamu.edu, or Twitter [@DuMNCH](https://twitter.com/DuMNCH).

+## What is Fairness in AI?

+Deep learning is increasingly being used in high-stake decision making applications that affect individual lives.
+However, deep learning models might exhibit algorithmic discrimination behaviors with respect to protected groups, potentially posing negative impacts on individuals and society.

+Fairness in AI (FAI) aims to build fair and unbiased AI/machine learning systems, that ensure the benefits are broadly available across all segments of society.
+Specific topics include but are not limited to: theoretical understanding of algorithmic bias, defining measurements of fairness, detection of adverse biases, and developing mitigation strategies.

 ## Table of Contents

 * [Review and General Papers](https://github.com/datamllab/awesome-fairness-machine-learning#review-and-general-papers)